 The 2D-SR-BWP analysis provides a novel and fast, quantitative measurement of the particle beam profile, i.e., the particle beam width and center position along two orthogonal axes ("X" and "Y", corresponding to a rotation of the BWP stage of 0 deg and 90 deg, respectively, see Sect.
 S6).
-Fig. 8 shows results from 2D-SR-BWP measurements for a PM{2.5} lens coupled to a PCI (PCI-C) using polydisperse NH4NO3 using m/z 17 ion (NH3+).
+Fig. 8 shows results from 2D-SR-BWP measurements for a $PM{2.5}$ lens coupled to a PCI (PCI-C) using polydisperse NH4NO3 using m/z 17 ion (NH3+).
 Fig. 8a-b shows the time series of the particle size distribution during the BWP wire scan for the X and Y BWP axes.
 At each internal wire position, the beam may be partially or completely blocked and then the wire moves away from the beam path to measure the reference distribution of the aerosol source.
 The resulting particle signal attenuation factor (A, see Eq.
-7) as a function of d{va} at each BWP wire position wire is shown in Fig. 8c-d as well as particle mass size distribution generated from the nebulizer measured by AMS PToF mode.
-Above ~1.5 μ m d{va} , signal is limited by inlet transmission, with substantially decreasing signal to noise (note that the nebulizer aerosol output spans beyond 1.5 μ m d{va} as shown in S7.1c).
+6) as a function of $d{va}$ at each BWP wire position wire is shown in Fig. 8c-d as well as particle mass size distribution generated from the nebulizer measured by AMS PToF mode.
+Above ~1.5 $\mu$ m $d{va}$ , signal is limited by inlet transmission substantially decreasing signal to noise.
+A as a function of BWP position is at each $d{va}$ shown in Fig. 8e-f.

-Beam position differences up to ~0.2 mm (~0.27 mm on the vaporizer plane) were observed previously between two different sizes (110 nm vs 320 nm d{va}) for (NH4)2SO4, NH4NO3, and oleic acid particles when using a PM1 lens (Huffman et al., 2005).
+Beam position differences up to ~0.2 mm (~0.27 mm on the vaporizer plane) were observed previously between two different sizes (110 nm vs 320 nm $d{va}$ ) for (NH4)2SO4, NH4NO3, and oleic acid particles when using a PM1 lens (Huffman et

+- al., 2005).
 More recently, the beam position shift vs. particle size has also been observed with a custom-designed ADL although not quantified (Clemen et al., 2020).
 In Fig. 8e-f, the beam center positions varied significantly (up to ~1 mm) depending on the particle diameter over the x-axis while along the Y axis the beam center barely changed.
 This indicates that BWP measurement along only one axis could fail to capture the variability in particle beam position and width.
-The particle beam along the X axis was separated into two beams having double peaks ~160 nm d{va} (see the thick red line in Fig. 8e).
-The measured beam widths were broader at smaller diameters on the X axis while the widths on the Y axis varied less compared to the X axis over the measurable size range.
+The particle beam along the X axis was separated into two beams having double peaks ~160 nm $d{va}$ (see the thick red line in Fig. 8e).
+The - 655 measured beam widths were broader at smaller diameters on the X axis while the widths on the Y axis varied less compared to the X axis over the measurable size range.
 In Sect.
 3.2.3, we show that variations in beam center position and beam width vs. particle size are observed for all ADLs tested.